Readri205/MS2_Project/README.md

           1. be able to easily navigate throughout the site to find content;
           1. view the carousel images and any new images just beneath the header;
           1. scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
-        * A frequent visitor may want to go straight to the 'Country' search function;
+        * A returning visitor may want to go straight to the 'Country' search function;
           1. search the details for a specific country<sup id="a4">[4](#f1)</sup> from the dropdown menu;
           1. read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
           1. search for another country<sup id="a5">[5](#f1)</sup> and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
-          1. see the data points on the line graphs or pie charts possible with a mouse click on desktop/laptop, or touch screen on a mobile device.
+          1. see the data points on the line graphs or pie charts possible with a mouse hover on desktop/laptop, or touch screen on a mobile device.
           1. navigate easily back to the 'Home' page;
           1. search for another country<sup id="a6">[6](#f1)</sup> and read the information about that country;
-        * A frequent visitor may want to go straight to the 'Contact Us' page;
+        * A returning visitor may want to go straight to the 'Contact Us' page;
           1. contact us for more information or to provide comments about the site;
           1. contact us to ask about data projects that they may be interested to have completed as an item of work.